pretorh/test-android/README.md

 the application that builds given a passed-in persistence module.

-in the tests, build an in-memory database. use this database to build a persistence module for the tests, passing this module into the application's dependency builder function
+in the tests, build an in-memory database. use this database to build a persistence module for the tests, passing this module into the application's dependency builder function in the onStart function

 ## general